-120/220 Volt AC Electrical System
+120 VAC Electrical System

-The optional 120 Volt Alternating Current (120VAC) Electrical system supplies power to AC loads, including the gyro stabilizer, air conditioning, microwave, and battery chargers.
+The optional 120 Volt Alternating Current (120VAC) Electrical system supplies power to AC loads, including battery charger.

-The 120VAC MDP includes a multimeter that provides voltage, amperage, frequency, and other information for each 120VAC line.
+The 120VAC MDP includes a multimeter that provides voltage, amperage and frequency.

-The standard shore system is provided with 30amp Shore Power and is a 3-Wire system.
-This system includes a hot, neutral and ground wire from shore.
-It powers the battery charger.
+The standard shore system is provided with a 30-amp Shore Power and is a 3-Wire system.
+This system includes a hot, a neutral and a ground wire from shore.
+It powers the battery charger and other AC loads.